Critical metallic phase in the overdoped random $t$-$J$ model: Spin-glass phase

+The dimensionless parameter $\Theta=1/\sqrt{3}$, as detailed in SI Appendix~\ref{sec:SY}.
 We solve the above equations on real and imaginary-frequency axes.
-The main observable in this phase is the spin-glass order parameter, which we plot as a function of doping in Fig. \ref{fig:sg_op} at zero temperature.
+The main observable in this phase is the spin-glass order parameter, which we plot as a function of doping in Fig.~\ref{fig:sg_op} at zero temperature.
 The spin-glass order parameter is finite at lower dopings and decreases upon increasing doping.
-We show results for the order parameter computed for small but finite temperature obtained using the imaginary frequency analysis in Appendix~\ref{sec:imag_app_sg}.
+We show results for the order parameter computed for small but finite temperature obtained using the imaginary frequency analysis in SI Appendix~\ref{sec:imag_app_sg}.
 We also calculate the holon and spinon Green's functions as well as the electron Green's function and spin correlation at finite temperature.
-These quantities are detailed in the same Appendix \ref{sec:imag_app_sg}.
+These quantities are detailed in the same SI Appendix~\ref{sec:imag_app_sg}.

-We solve the saddle-point equations (Eqs.~\eqref{eq:sg_Gr}-\eqref{eq:sg_p}) at zero temperature to obtain the fermion and boson spectral functions, as well as the electron and spin spectral functions for a range of doping.
+We solve the saddle-point equations Eqs. \ref{eq:sg_Gr}-\ref{eq:sg_p} at zero temperature to obtain the fermion and boson spectral functions, as well as the electron and spin spectral functions for a range of doping.
 In terms of the spinon and holon spectral functions the electron spectral function has the following form: \bea \rho_c(\omega) =\int_{0}^{\omega}d\omega_1\rho_r(\omega_1)\rho_\fh(\omega_1-\omega)+ g\rho_\fh(-\omega) \,. \eea Similarly, we obtain the expression for the spin spectral function,

 as in Ref.~\cite{GPS01}.
 The spectral functions at zero temperature for different values of doping are shown in Fig.~\ref{fig:rhoSG}.
 We note that the boson spectral function behaves linearly with frequency at small frequencies.
 Consequently, the spin spectral function also depends linearly on $\om$ at small frequencies.
-We also note the double peak structure in the electron spectral function $\rho_c(\omega)$ in Fig.~\ref{fig:rhoSG}(d).
+We also note the double peak structure in the electron spectral function $\rho_c(\omega)$ in Fig.~\ref{fig:rhoSG}\textit{B}.
 Recall that the electron spectral function is a convolution of the spinon and holon spectral functions, as well as a term proportional to $g \rho_{\fh}(-\om)$.
 At small dopings the value of $g$ is larger and hence there is a dominant peak coming from fermion spectral function.
 As $g$ decreases with increasing doping the contribution from the boson spectral function increases leading to the second peak at positive frequencies.
-All spectral functions satisfy the respective sum rules, which are detailed in Appendix \ref{sec:sg_sd}.
+All the spectral functions satisfy the respective sum rules, which are detailed in SI Appendix~4.\ref{sec:sg_sd}.